-OpenSSL 1.0.1g is NOT vulnerable
+OpenSSL 1.0.1h is NOT vulnerable

-OpenSSL 1.0.0 branch is NOT vulnerable
+OpenSSL 1.0.0m is NOT vulnerable

-OpenSSL 0.9.8 branch is NOT vulnerable
+OpenSSL 0.9.8za is NOT vulnerable

-If your server is vulnerable, in order to fix this vulnerability, you will need to both (a) Upgrade your version of OpenSSL; and (b) Completely re-issue and re-install all your SSL certificate(s).
+If your server(s) are vulnerable, in order to fix this vulnerability, you will need to upgrade your version of OpenSSL; and ideally completely re-issue and re-install all your SSL certificate(s).

 All Pantek Support Engineers have been advised of this issue, and trained in the appropriate response procedure.
 If you would like our assistance to determine if your server(s) are indeed vulnerable, or to fix the vulnerability, please contact our support team using any of the normal methods.
 For fastest response, we recommend opening a Support Ticket via the Pantek Portal: https://portal.pantek.com

-Pantek Clients who have purchased a Managed Service Plan (Standard, Premium, or Platinum) will receive a separate notification, as management of these third-party security issues occurs without extra charges.
+Pantek Clients who have purchased a Managed Service Plan (Standard, Premium, or Platinum) will receive a separate notification, as management of these third-party security issues without incurring extra charges.
 You can find more details on our Managed Service Plans here:

 Thank you for your attention to this critical security issue.